RiverNewbury/Python-Elliptic-Curve-Cryptography/README.md

 General overview of them : https://en.wikipedia.org/wiki/Elliptic_curve (you can also read about the other types here too) Good for an overview of the different curves used: https://safecurves.cr.yp.to/

+Equations used (WARNING : At least one of the equations from this webiste is wrong and so all explicit formulas should be checked) - https://www.hyperelliptic.org/

 ECDH : https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman
 ECElgamel : https://en.wikipedia.org/wiki/ElGamal_encryption
 ECDSA : https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm